xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 The ICD may choose to handle `VkSurfaceKHR` object creation instead.
 If an ICD desires to handle creating and destroying it must do the following:
  1. Support version 3 or newer of the loader/ICD interface.
- 2. Export and handle all commands that take in a `VkSurfaceKHR` object, including:
+ 2. Export and handle all functions that take in a `VkSurfaceKHR` object, including:
      * `vkCreateXXXSurfaceKHR`
      * `vkGetPhysicalDeviceSurfaceSupportKHR`
      * `vkGetPhysicalDeviceSurfaceCapabilitiesKHR`